Jar of Flies: Background and recording

 Following Alice in Chains' extensive 1993 world tour for Dirt, bassist Mike Starr getting fired during the tour for his drug use, and Ozzy Osbourne bassist Mike Inez joining the band, the members returned home to Seattle after the end of their Lollapalooza tour and found themselves evicted from their residence after failing to pay the rent.
 Homeless, the band then moved into the London Bridge Studio in Seattle.

-During Alice in Chains' June–August 1993 appearance at Lollapalooza, guitarist Jerry Cantrell called record producer Toby Wright with a proposal to collaborate on new material.
+During Alice in Chains' June–August 1993 appearance at Lollapalooza, guitarist Jerry Cantrell called producer Toby Wright with a proposal to collaborate on new material.
 Wright reacted positively and booked ten days at the London Bridge Studio.
 Despite Cantrell's assurances, the band did not have any planned tracks before the session began.
 Drummer Sean Kinney had said, "After playing loud music for a year, we'd come home and the last thing we wanted to do was crank up the amps right away.
 That stuff was written on buses and whenever we had downtime.
 We did Jar of Flies to see how it was to record with [bassist] Mike Inez.
 We just went into the studio with no songs written, to check out the chemistry.
 It all fell into place.
 The sounds and the tones were really good.
 We thought it would be a waste not to put that material out."

 The first session took place on September 7, 1993.
 Vocalist Layne Staley said the band "just wanted to go into the studio for a few days with our acoustic guitars and see what happened.
 We never really planned on the music we made at that time to be released.
 But the record label heard it and they really liked it.
 For us, it was just the experience of four guys getting together in the studio and making some music."
 The album's sessions lasted 14–18 hours a day, and recording was complete within seven days.
 Assistant engineer Jonathan Plum described the sessions as "exhaustive".
 The album was recorded on tape on a Neve 80-68 mixing console because Wright wanted the album's acoustic sound to be as natural as possible.
 Staley instructed that Pro Tools not be used within the studio; as Wright explained, "Layne absolutely had a working knowledge of his sonic preferences in the studio - and felt analog sounded better for the band's sound."
 The album's tracks were mostly recorded within one or two takes.